 Residence: November 1, 2010–January 31, 2016

 Sabine Arnaud’s current research focuses on the instrumentalization of the question of deafness in the construction of various disciplines, and the study of conflicting new conceptions of the human and of normality/abnormality.
 Studying deafness from the seventeenth to the late nineteenth century, her project traces the crucial role that language has played in how we define humanity, and analyzes the many ways in which this relationship has been articulated (voice and sign language).
-The new research project follows the completion of a monograph entitled On Hysteria: The Invention of a Medical Category (1670-1820) to be published by The University of Chicago Press.
-The French version will be published by the Editions de l'Ecole des Hautes Etudes en Sciences Sociales in January 2014.
+The new research project follows the completion of a monograph on hysteria published by the Editions de l'Ecole des Hautes Etudes en Sciences Sociales in January 2014 and a version in English to be published by The University of Chicago Press in the Spring of 2015 under the title On Hysteria: The Invention of a Medical Category (1670-1820).

 A U.S. doctorate in Comparative Literature (City University of New York) in cotutelle with a French thesis in History and Civilizations (Ecole des Hautes Etudes en Sciences Sociales) and graduate theses in Philosophy and Art History (Paris VIII-Vincennes-Saint Denis) have guided Sabine Arnaud’s approach to visual and textual documents.
 She has been a Max Planck Research Group director since November 2010.